ocean-ds/ocean-web/.github/CONTRIBUTING.md

 - We use `sass` as a preprocessor.
 - We adopted [BEM pattern](http://getbem.com/introduction/) pattern to create and organize CSS classes.
+- We have some inspirations from [this](https://sass-guidelin.es/) guideline.

 ### Testing